Buildings That Contain Rent Stabilized Units

 If you want to find out if your apartment is rent stabilized, you may do so by filling out an online form offered by NYS Homes and Community Renewal (HCR), the agency that regulated rent stabilized apartments.
 You may also obtain the rental history of the apartment using the same online form.

-How to Tell If a Building Is Rent Stabilized
+How to Tell If a Building Contains Rent Stabilized Units

 - Contain 6 or more units;